There Has Possibly Been an Incident at the Soho Theatre

 Although Barrett’s act appears to be the medium between the two actresses, when he transforms into the mass shooter, killing young boys and girls working towards the integration of immigrants, his blank stare and composed expression become chilling.
 As he answers for the lives he’s taken in a conference-style setting, his responses are illogical and deluded but in his conviction, he creates the most disturbing villain: the villain of hate.

 Although minimal effort is paid to showmanship, the authenticity of these performances is far more effective than any prop.

-There Has Possibly Been an Incident is on at the Soho Theatre until 5th October 2013, for further information or to book visit here.
+There Has Possibly Been an Incident is at the Soho Theatre until 5th October 2013.
+For further information or to book visit the theatre’s website here.